 What if your partner won’t budge?

-At the end of the day, no marriage and no person is perfect.
-We all have our flaws that need fixing, so don’t call a divorce lawyer just because your spouse has no intention of opening themselves up to you.
-As important as emotional intimacy is, it’s not worth risking the health of an otherwise loving marriage just to prove a point.
-Continue to meet their stubbornness with compassion and you may slowly open up those closed doors.
+At the end of the day, no marriage, and no person is perfect.
+We all have our flaws that need fixing, so don’t call a divorce lawyer just because you feel trapped in a sexless marriage or other emotional intimacy issues.

 Make your spouse your soulmate